mwhelan/thinkful-fewd/README.md

 In additon the following projects were also created:

-- Street Fighter - using jQuery to create animations for the Street Fighte game.
+- Street Fighter - using jQuery to create animations for the Street Fighter game.
 - FizzBuzz - use JavaScript to create the Fizz Buzz game.
 - Stack Overflow Reputation Builder.
 Focuses on building an app using external JSON APIs, such as the one from Stack Overflow.